 1. Customer Insurance

 This is the insurance that you have on your car.
-You will have to have this policy in place when you ship a car, no matter what other coverages you decide to add during the trip.
-This is the basic insurance policy that you have in place that protects you when you are driving your car and it will have an extension within it that will help you with replacement costs if your car is damaged or totaled during the time the vehicle transport company has it.
+You will have to have this policy in place when you ship a car.
+This is regardless of what other coverages you decide to add during the trip.
+This is the basic insurance policy that you have in place that protects you when you are driving your car.
+Additionally, it’ll have an extension within it that helps with replacement costs.
+This is in case your car is damaged or totaled during the time the vehicle transport company has it.

 2. Carrier Insurance